-SOLUNION'S CONTRIBUTION TO THE UNITED NATIONS' SUSTAINABLE DEVELOPMENT GOALS n September 2015, United Nations Member States adopted the 17 Sustainable Development Goals (hereafter SDGs) as part of the 2030 Agenda for Sustainable Development.
+8. SOLUNION'S CONTRIBUTION TO THE UNITED NATIONS SUSTAINABLE DEVELOPMENT GOALS

+In September 2015 the United Nations Member States adopted the 17 Sustainable Development Goals (hereafter SDGs) as part of the 2030 Agenda for Sustainable Development.
 These goals are designed to, among other things, end poverty, fight inequality and injustice, and tackle climate change.

-The success of the 2030 Agenda will be a consequence of the collaborative efforts of society as a whole.
+The success of the 2030 Agenda will be a consequence of the collaborative efforts of all society.
 Business has been included for the first time in this process, in its role as a driver of innovation and a driver of economic development and employment.
 Strong and visionary business leadership is essential for achieving the necessary transformation required by the SDGs.